 NLA Visualizations

-LSE Stability I
+Conditioning of LSE I

 Geometry of the Normal Equations